tgerarden/aem2850/content/syllabus/_index.md

 Life at Cornell can be complicated and challenging, especially during a pandemic.
 You might feel overwhelmed, experience anxiety or depression, or struggle with relationships or family responsibilities.
 [Counseling & Psychological Services (CAPS)](https://health.cornell.edu/services/mental-health-care) provides *confidential*, professional support for Cornell students.
 Please do not hesitate to contact CAPS for assistance.

 ### Accommodations for students with disabilities
 Your access in this course is important.
-Please give me your Student Disability Services (SDS) accommodation letter in the first three weeks of the semester so that we have adequate time to arrange your approved academic accommodations.
-If you need an immediate accommodation for equal access, please speak with me after class, [email me](mailto:gerarden@cornell.edu), or email SDS at [sds_cu@cornell.edu](mailto:sds_cu@cornell.edu).If the need arises for additional accommodations during the semester, please contact SDS.
+In order to have adequate time to arrange your approved accommodation, please request your accommodation letter as soon as possible.
+If you need an immediate accommodation for equal access, please speak with me in person, [email me](mailto:gerarden@cornell.edu), and/or email SDS at [sds_cu@cornell.edu](mailto:sds_cu@cornell.edu).
+If the need arises for additional accommodations during the semester, please contact SDS.

+**For students with testing accommodations,** we are participating in the Alternative Testing Program for the Spring 2023 semester.
+If you are approved for exam accommodations, please request your exam accommodation(s) for this course and fill out an exam request form for each exam in this course via the [SDS student portal](https://cascade.accessiblelearning.com/Cornell/).

 ### Inclusivity
 We understand that our members represent a rich variety of backgrounds and perspectives.
 The Dyson School of Applied Economics and Management is committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask everyone to: